felixlopz/hubrise-test-task/content/apps/pixelpoint-bridge/en/overview.md

 ## Description

-PixelPoint Bridge is an app developed by HubRise that allows the communication between HubRise and the PAR PixelPoint EPOS.
-Via PixelPoint Bridge, HubRise can forward any order to the EPOS.
+PixelPoint Bridge is an app developed by HubRise that allows the communication between HubRise and the PAR PixelPoint EPOS via its Web API.
+PixelPoint Bridge can forward any order from HubRise to the EPOS.
 These orders could come from online ordering solutions, self-ordering kiosks, online food ordering and delivery platforms or any other such solution connected to your HubRise account.

 PixelPoint Bridge also provides a user interface to see the requests sent to the EPOS and responses received.
 For more technical details about API requests and related responses, see [Understanding Logs](/apps/pixelpoint-bridge/understanding-logs).